SOLIDARITY WEEK

 within the academy, governmental and nongovernmental organizations, and

 the broader society.
-The network and its national steering committee are
+The network and its

 committed to mentoring graduate students, postdoctoral fellows and new